Houston Brain Injury Lawyer

 - Coping: Difficulty accepting and dealing with having a disability

-While TBI can be caused by many situations, the most common occur when the head strikes an object such as a wall, the ground, or another hard object.
+While TBI can be caused by many situations, they most commonly occur when the head strikes an object such as a wall, the ground, or another hard object.
 Also, other causes of trauma can include lack of oxygen for an extended period (anoxic), poisoning, and infection.

 Some head injuries are “Mild Traumatic Brain Injuries” (MTBI).
 Characteristics of MTBI include one or more of the following symptoms:

 - Brief loss of consciousness